 Secondary Glazing for Sash Windows specification

 Designed specifically for sash windows as well as other vertical sliding units, or where regular hinged panels are not suitable.
 Just like a traditional box sash, our vertical sliding units feature two sashes, one above the other, retained within an outer frame.
-They are supported by robust spring balances for ease of motion and weight support and fitted with brass rollers of a smooth sliding action.Get a free quote
+They are supported by robust spring balances for ease of motion and weight support and fitted with brass rollers of a smooth sliding action.GET IN TOUCH

 Special tilt-in feature